Judith Mountains: Mining and geology

-The geology the range includes limestone, sandstone, and siltstone of Cambrian to Cretaceous age which were intruded by alkaline intrusives of monzonite, syenite to tinguaite composition of Cretaceous to Tertiary age.
+The geology of the range includes limestone, sandstone, and siltstone of Cambrian to Cretaceous age which were intruded by alkaline intrusives of monzonite, syenite to tinguaite composition of Cretaceous to Tertiary age.
 Epithermal gold and silver veins are found along the intrusive contacts.

 The mountains were the center of gold and silver mining in the 1800s and current exploration continues.
 The old mining camps of Maiden and Gilt Edge were built during the mining boom in the 1880s and 1890s.